New Partnership between Key Capital and the Trinity Centre for People with Intellectual Disablities

 A chapter entitled 'Experiences of Learning: Students With Intellectual Disabilities in Higher Education in Ireland' by John Kubiak and Michael Shevlin, has been included in the book Inclusive Education for Students with Intellectual Disabilities, A volume in International Advances in Education: Global Initiatives for Equity and Social Justice, (Series Editors: Elinor L. Brown, Rhonda G. Craven, and George F. McLean).

-CCL Students vist the Mansion House to meet the Lord Mayor of Dublin26th March 2015
+CCL Students visit the Mansion House to meet the Lord Mayor of Dublin26th March 2015

 The Certificate in Contemporary Living students had a recent trip to the Mansion House to meet the Lord Mayor of Dublin.
 The CCL Students thoroughly enjoyed this outing.